Robert Bald: The engineer

 Between 1808 and 1825, Bald published reports (NAS ref.
 CB27) on the mineral deposits, workings, buildings and drainage at collieries across Scotland.
 One of Bald's earliest publications was A General View of the Coal Trade in Scotland (1808), which is considered "an excellent technical account of coal mining during the Industrial Revolution", the book was reprinted in 1812 with the addition of "An Inquiry into the Conditions of Women who carry Coals under Ground in Scotland, known by the name of Bearers", in which he denounced this labour as a form of slavery.
 In 1812 David Brewster commissioned Bald to write the 'mine' entry for the 'Edinburg Encyclopaedia', a task that involved visiting the colliery at Killingworth where George Stephenson had introduced a steam-powered machine for raising coal from the pit face.
 In 1825 he and Stevenson drew up plans for the improvement of Alloa dock, which included the creation of a wet dock and swivel bridge.
 Apart from the construction of a stone pier, these plans were never executed.

 Alongside Stephenson, he was friends with the botanists Patrick Neill and George Walker-Arnott.
-Bald was elected a member of the Royal Society in 1817 and started working in general practise as a mining engineer in Edinburgh around 1820 with John Geddes.
+Bald was elected a member of the Royal Society of Edinburgh in 1817 and started working in general practise as a mining engineer in Edinburgh around 1820 with John Geddes.
 Bald and John Buddle share the credit for being the first to direct attention to the dangerous, highly flammable nature of coal dust.
 Bald pointed out the danger of the ignition of coal dust in a paper in Jameson's Journal, 1828.
 Bald was a cousin of William Bald (1789–1857) the civil engineer and cartographer, and acted as sponsor for William's membership of the Royal Society in 1829.